Lady Julia Percy Island: Flora

 The landscape of the island's plateau is now bleak and windswept.
 It lacks trees and is still largely covered with grasses and bracken on thin black soil.
+In some areas, the soil has collapsed into the underlying rabbit warrens.

 The dominant vegetation communities are grassland and closed fernland.
 The vulnerable Shore Spleenwort (Asplenium obtusatum) still survives there.

 Fauna

-The island is one of four Australian fur seal breeding colonies in Victoria and, with an estimated 27,000 seals, is the largest such colony in Australia.
+The island is one of four Australian fur seal breeding colonies in Victoria and, with an estimated 10-12,000 individuals, is the largest such colony in Australia.
 It is occasionally visited by Australian sea lions and southern elephant seals.
-Pigs and rabbits were previously introduced but have since disappeared or been eradicated.